ChakradharG/Vocab-Builder/README.md

 # Vocab-Builder
-A tool to help you build your vocabulary.
-Gets word definitions from [The Free Dictionary API](https://dictionaryapi.dev/).
+A web scraper to help you build your vocabulary.
+Scrapes word definitions from [dictionary.com](https://dictionary.com).

 <br>